Ashurst, Kent

-Ashurst is a village and former civil parish five miles (8 km) west of Royal Tunbridge Wells in Kent, England, and is now in the parish of Speldhurst.
+Ashurst is a village and former civil parish, now in the parish of Speldhurst, in the Tunbridge Wells district, in the county of Kent, England.
+It is 5 miles (8 km) west of Royal Tunbridge Wells.
 The 10th-century parish church is dedicated to St Martin of Tours The parish is located on the border between Kent and East Sussex; the River Medway forms the border between the two counties.
 There were two watermills located here, both now closed, and there is a weir on the river.
+In 1931 the parish had a population of 171.

-In 1871 the area of the then parish (since joined to Speldhurst) was 871 acre; its population 247 people.
+In 1871 the area of the then parish was 871 acre; its population 247 people.
+On 1 April 1934 the parish was abolished and merged with Speldhurst.